-The audit took place on 30 August 2018 in Ninewells Hospital, Dundee which aimed to facilitate access to both paper-based and electronic files.
+The audit took place on 30th August 2018 in Ninewells Hospital, Dundee which aimed to facilitate access to both paper based and electronic files.

-The audit team consisted of 3 multi-agency staff (2 NHS Tayside staff and 1 Adult Protection Lead Officer from Perth & Kinross Council).
+The audit team consisted of 3 multi-agency staff (2 NHS Tayside staff and 1 Adult Protection Lead Officer from Perth and Kinross Council).

-There were 9 cases identified and 8 cases audited that covered referrals across all 3 local authority areas and cases were identified at random via the NHS Tayside Datix system between the period March 2018 - August 2018.
+There were 9 cases identified and 8 cases audited that covered referrals across all 3 local authority areas and cases were identified at random via the NHS Tayside Datix system between the period March 2018-August 2018.

 The audit focused on key areas such as how recording was completed, involvement of others and communication.
-As this was the first audit of adult protection within NHS Tayside, it was also an opportunity to test the audit tool and identify any amendments to this.
+As this was the first audit of adult protection within NHS Tayside, it was also an opportunity to test the audit tool which had been developed and identify any amendments to this.

-A number of key issues such as chronologies, lack of communication and record-keeping were highlighted during the audit which has formed the basis for an improvement plan.
+A number of key issues such as chronologies, lack of communication, record keeping and were highlighted during the audit which has formed the basis for an improvement plan.

-A follow-up audit in 2019 has been deferred to spring of 2020.
+A follow up audit in 2019 has been deferred to spring of 2020

-Other Areas of Work
+Other areas of work

-- The Independent Chair and ASP Co-ordinator attended a meeting with learning disability 'Keys to Life' group to ascertain if current services and supports are effective in safeguarding adults and if there are any gaps.
-A questionnaire was formulated of 2-4 questions that could be raised at meeting with adults and their families and Carers to gain their views.
-Questions were agreed and an easy to read version of the questionnaires was disseminated to the group. - During the 16 Days of Action for Violence Against Women in November 2018, an issue was raised in relation to expectations and attitudes within community and faith groups in relation to protection issues and respect within families.
+- The Independent Chair and ASP Coordinator attended a meeting with learning disability "Keys to Life" group to ascertain if current services and supports are effective in safeguarding adults and if there are any gaps.
+A questionnaire was formulated of 2-4 questions that could be raised at meeting with adults and their families and carers to gain their views.
+Questions were agreed and an easy to read version of the questionnaires was disseminated to the group. - During the 16 days of action for Violence against Women in November 2018, an issue was raised in relation to expectations and attitudes within community and faith groups in relation to protection issues and respect within families.
 This led to PKAVS convening meetings with community and faith groups and the wider public protection groups to work jointly and communicate a shared vision.
-This work is ongoing, and a leaflet is being developed in 6 languages to give information to promote safety, security and respect within families and communities. - The APC has a wide membership including a representative from University of the Highlands and Islands (Perth College Campus).
-The Campus has students with a range of physical and learning disabilities including eye, hearing and speech impairments, mental health issues, learning difficulties and disabilities and physical and mobility issues.
-It has been agreed to explore this in more detail with the support staff at the college.
+This work is ongoing and a leaflet is being developed in 6 languages to give information to promote safety, security and respect within families and communities. - The APC has a wide membership including a representative from University of the Highlands and Islands (Perth College campus).
+The campus has students with range of physical and learning disabilities including eye, hearing and speech impairments, mental health issues, learning difficulties and disabilities and physical and mobility issues.
+It has been agreed to explore this is more detail with support staff at the college.

-5.2 Impact on Staff
+5.2 Impact on staff

-We are confident that we are developing a competent, confident and skilful workforce.
+Evaluation: We are confident that we are developing a competent, confident and skillful workforce.
 Our staff are highly motivated and committed to their own continuous professional development.
 We are empowering and supporting our staff with a wide range of evidenced-based multi-agency learning and development opportunities, which are evaluated highly and having a positive impact on practice.
 The content of these learning and development opportunities take account of changing legislative, policy and practice developments and local challenges.

-Staff Learning and Development
+Staff learning and development

 Perth and Kinross continue to deliver awareness and specialist training to all partner agencies to ensure staff can recognise and respond to any identified or suspected harm.
-This can be online training accessible to all people in Perth and Kinross or face-to-face training.
+This can be online training accessible to all people in Perth and Kinross or face to face training.
 The online training is an introductory training course in raising awareness for all staff regardless of where they work to recognise and respond to harm.

-In relation to online training offered:
+In relation to on line training offered:

-• NHS e-learning module - 8,411 members of staff have completed the module across Tayside during 2018/19, this is a significant increase from the previous years:
+a) NHS E-learning module - 8411 members of staff have completed the module across Tayside which is a significant increase from the previous years.